cran/PDE/README.md

     The highlighting can be turned off and on and search words are indicated in the table by █▶-`[search word]`-◄█.

-8.  **Load PDF folder**: The analyzed PDF can be loaded into the reader by loading the PDF folder with the corresponding files.
+8.  **Load PDF folder**: The analyzed PDF file can be loaded into the reader by loading the PDF folder with the corresponding files.
 The PDF file name will show to the left of the **Open current pdf** button below the load PDF folder row.

 9.  **Open current pdf**: If a PDF file analyzed is detected in the PDF folder, pressing the button will open the PDF file in the system